Glossary

 React Native

 React Native is a cross-platform mobile development framework created by Meta that lets developers write a single JavaScript codebase that compiles to native iOS and Android apps.
-Unlike web-based hybrid approaches (Cordova, Ionic), React Native renders actual native UI components — not a web view — which gives it near-native performance and access to the full native API surface.
+Unlike web-based hybrid approaches (Cordova, Ionic), React Native renders actual native UI components (not a web view), giving it near-native performance and access to the full native API surface.
 For most product teams, React Native reduces mobile development cost by 40–60% versus maintaining separate native codebases, with acceptable trade-offs in performance-sensitive scenarios.
 The main alternative is Flutter (Dart-based, by Google), which offers slightly better rendering consistency but a smaller ecosystem.

 E-commerce